 No Series B Warrants will be exercisable for cash unless at the time of the exercise a prospectus or prospectus relating to common stock issuable upon exercise of the Series B Warrants is current and the common stock has been registered or qualified or deemed to be exempt under the securities laws of the state of residence of the holder of the warrants.
 Under the terms of the Series B Warrant Agent Agreement, we have agreed to use our best efforts to maintain a current prospectus or prospectus relating to common stock issuable upon exercise of the Series B Warrants until the expiration of the Series B Warrants.
-Additionally, the market for the Series B Warrants may be limited if the prospectus or prospectus relating to the common stock issuable upon exercise of the Series B Warrants is not current or if the common stock is not qualified or exempt from qualification in the jurisdictions in which the holders of such Series B Warrants reside.
+Additionally, the market for the Series B Warrants may be limited if the prospectus or prospectus relating to the common stock is not qualified or exempt from qualification in the jurisdictions in which the holders of such Series B Warrants reside.
 In no event will the registered holders of a Series B Warrant be entitled to receive a net-cash settlement in lieu of physical settlement in shares of our common stock.
-If we fail to maintain a current prospectus or prospectus relating to the common stock issuable upon the exercise of the Series B Warrants, such holders may exercise their Series B Warrants on a "cashless" basis pursuant to a formula set forth in the terms of the Series B Warrants.
+If we fail to maintain a current prospectus or prospectus relating to the common stock issuable upon the series B Warrants, such holders may exercise their Series B Warrants on a "cashless" basis pursuant to a formula set forth in the terms of the Series B Warrants.